CenterForDigitalHumanities/rerum_server/README.md

 _anything_ within their objects, this property will always tell the Truth.
 The details are in the documentation, but broadly, you will find:

+* `@context`   the RERUM API JSON-LD context file for these terms
+* `alpha`  internal flag for RERUM API version control
+* `APIversion` specific RERUM API release version for this data node
 * `created`  specific creation date for this \[version of this] object
 * `isOverwritten`  specific date (if any) this version was updated without versioning
 * `generatedBy`  the agent for the application that authenticated to create this object